laserpants/playground/blog/number_representation_part_1.md

 part of this is the role of data encoding schemes -- formats used for internal processing of numeric values in computer memory.
 We typically think of digital data as being represented in binary form.
-The binary and decimal systems are both positional systems.
-This post focuses on some of the common characteristics of this type of system, and how numbers can be expressed in different bases.
+The binary and decimal systems are both positional systems, and this post focuses on some of the common characteristics of this type of system, and how numbers can be expressed in different bases.